 DLC 176, Dr. Zarske's office is located along the bridge between the ITLL and DLC (second office from the north end).

 Mindy Zarske is a Teaching Professor with the Integrated Design Engineering program.
-Dr. Zarske teaches engineering design in First-Year Engineering Projects (GEEN 1400), Engineering Projects for the Community (GEEN 2400), Invention and Innovation (GEEN 3400), and Circuits for Engineers (GEEN 3010).
-She also helps prepare undergraduate students to follow their dreams of teaching through the CU Teach Engineering program, including teaching STEP 1 (EDUC 2020) and Teaching Design (GEEN 4400).
-Dr. Zarske was awarded the Sullivan-Carlson Innovation in Education Award (2019) and the John and Mercedes Peebles Innovation in Education Award (2020) from the CU's College of Engineering & Applied Science.
+With over two decades of teaching experience, Dr. Zarske leads engineering design across a range of courses, including First-Year Engineering Projects (GEEN 1400), Engineering Projects for the Community (GEEN 2400), Invention and Innovation (GEEN 3400), Circuits for Engineers (GEEN 3010), and Teaching Design (GEEN 4400/ENED 5400).
+She was awarded the Sullivan-Carlson Innovation in Education Award in 2019 and the John and Mercedes Peebles Innovation in Education Award in 2020 from CU's College of Engineering & Applied Science.

 Holding a PhD in environmental engineering and engineering education from CU Boulder, Dr. Zarske's primary research covers the transformative power of hands-on engineering design.
 She explores how design experiences shape student identities, particularly among women, first-generation college students, and other underrepresented groups.
 Her work seeks to enhance pathways and retention rates to and through K-12 and undergraduate engineering, teacher education, and curriculum development, emphasizing project-based service-learning and client-based engineering design to foster student learning, intrateam dynamics, and perseverance.